 The multi-faceted Kalbarri National Park and the township of Kalbarri itself are divided into two distinct types of landscapes.
 On the northeastern side are ancient rock formations and inland river gorges, whilst the southern section is marked with treacherous cliffs leading to the ocean.

 If you’re planning to go camping in Kalbarri, it’s best to go around April or May when the weather is a bit cooler so you can enjoy all that the park offers.
-And if you are wondering about what sights and sounds await you and your company, here’s a list of four things to do in Kalbarri National Park.
+And if you are wondering about what sights and sounds await you and your company, here’s a list of five things to do in Kalbarri National Park.

 If you like walks by the sea (or love some beach fishing), then there’s plenty of walking for you to do from the many coastal cliffs of Kalbarri.